Avi0n/aqua-telegram-bot/README.md

 # AquaTelegramBot
 Requires Python 3 and MySQL/MariaDB
 Python packages are managed by pip in requirements.txt
+At the moment, Aqua supports up to 3 different Telegram rooms.
+This was a conscious design decision because I did not want unauthorized rooms to be able to use the bot.

 ## Getting Started
 You'll need Docker and docker-compose